Oakland Ballpark: End of the project

-On February 17, 2022, the Oakland City Council voted 6-2 to certify the Environmental Impact Report for the planned Howard Terminal stadium development.
-On June 30, the San Francisco Bay Conservation and Development Commission voted 23-2 to remove port priority use from the Howard Terminal site.
-In late September, the Athletics missed a city deadline to finalize the stadium plan by, pushing negotiations to 2023.
-Commissioner of Baseball Rob Manfred warned that negotiations stretching into 2023 would create "uncertainty" while Kaval had previously said that it would "all but doom" efforts to keep the team in Oakland and lead to a potential relocation to Las Vegas where the A's have engaged in negotiations with city officials and local business companies about building a new ballpark in the area.
-With the National Football League's Raiders having already relocated to Las Vegas, the A's would be the second Oakland team to relocate there if the Howard Terminal plans fell apart.
+In late September 2022, the Athletics missed a city deadline to finalize the stadium plan by pushing negotiations to 2023.
+Commissioner of Baseball Rob Manfred warned that negotiations stretching into 2023 would create "uncertainty" while Kaval had previously said that it would "all but doom" efforts to keep the team in Oakland and lead to a potential move to Las Vegas where the A's had engaged in negotiations with city officials and local businesses about building a new ballpark in the area.
+With the National Football League's Raiders having already moved to Las Vegas, the A's would be the second Oakland team to move there if the Howard Terminal plans fell apart.
+Additionally, with the National Basketball Association's Golden State Warriors returning to San Francisco, Oakland would have no teams in any of the "Big 4 Sports Leagues" to call home after the A's departure.